-I initially looked at becoming a retained firefighter because the flexibility meant it would fit well around my primary employment, but quite soon after, following a meeting with the Crew and Watch Manager at Harworth, I realised that the crew there was pretty much one big family.
+I initially looked at becoming a firefighter because of the flexibility, but soon after speaking to my local Watch Manager I realised that the crew there was pretty much one big family.
 I wanted to be part of that family and be a part of what they stood for and represented.
 Since joining the Service it has pretty much become my life.
 I can’t imagine not being a firefighter anymore and I’m now looking at ways that I can progress my career.
 My favourite parts of the job are getting to wear breathing apparatus and the community engagement work.
 There is no better rush than being committed into a fire wearing breathing apparatus, with a partner by your side, and completing your task.
 Not only is it exhilarating, but it’s incredibly rewarding too – as you know you’ve played your part in preserving someone’s life, or someone’s home.
 Equally, I feel it’s really important to interact with people in the local community, whether it be giving them fire safety advice or just letting them know that we are always there for them.
 If you’re thinking of joining the Service I would say that the hard work you have to put in is definitely worth it.
 The job is forever changing so it’s important that you stay focussed on your goals and constantly be prepared to learn and better yourself.
 Do this and you’ll get there.

-Prior to joining the Service I had always wanted to carry out an active and worthwhile job, with my initial dream being to become a Police Officer.
-I carried out my work experience with the Police and that was where I wanted to be but you had to be a certain age to join and I wasn't old enough and so went onto college to pursue other things with the hope of joining later.
-I then started working at a company across the road from the retained fire station in East Leake and I could see the fire engine turning out to incidents from my window.
+Prior to joining the Service I had always wanted to carry out an active and worthwhile job.
+I had started working at a company across the road from the retained fire station in East Leake and I could see the fire engine turning out to incidents from my window.
 I started to wonder whether this could be an exciting job to do and so I spoke to one of the local firefighters who told me to pop into the station the following week.
 I've never looked back!

 The best part of the job is that you never know from one minute to the next what you are going to be attending.
-As soon as your pager sounds you start to wonder what has happened and all you want to do is go and help people in their time of need.
+As soon as the alarm sounds you start to wonder what has happened and all you want to do is go and help people in their time of need.
 It's obviously not always a happy ending but we always help people the best we can.
-I've been at East Leake for nearly 20 years now and I've experienced joining as a young, single girl to getting married, having kids and having childcare to think of.
-This can make it harder but with a supportive family this is easily manageable, it just takes a bit of juggling to make it work.
-If I'm honest, my family are just as much a part of Nottinghamshire Fire and Rescue Service as I am – they love it!
 To anybody thinking of joining us, I would simply say do it as you will absolutely love it.
 You are forever learning new skills which not only benefit the Service, but also yourself in day to day life.
 Helping people within your local community in their time of need is extremely rewarding and, whilst it is a big commitment, it's worth it to get paid for doing a job you love!

 I had wanted to join Nottinghamshire Fire and Rescue Service for a long time so I could serve my community and work in a professional team, and now having joined the Crew at Southwell Fire Station I strongly believe that I could save somebody’s life in the future.
 For that reason I am proud to wear the uniform and be part of the Service.
 The best part of the job for me, at the moment, is getting to develop my skills at incidents and getting to work as part of a team – especially as the team work in the fire and rescue service is so good.
 I’m currently in the second phase of my training and am loving every single drill.
-When my pager goes off and I’m on my way to the station I almost feel like a superhero – getting changed into fire kit, getting on the appliance and going to an incident ready to rescue people is the best feeling in the world.
 If you’re thinking of joining the fire and rescue service, I would say that doing it would be one of the best decisions of your life.
 I’ve become a stronger and better person, I’ve made my parents proud and I’ve met a lot of magnificent people from trainees to Station Managers – all of which help motivate you to be the best you can be.
 You’re never alone at Nottinghamshire Fire and Rescue Service, as there’s always someone by your side if you’re struggling.
 If you want to be part of an amazing team, join up!

 It has been a lifelong dream of mine to become a firefighter.
 My dad was in the fire and rescue service for 30 years and I saw how much satisfaction it gave him.
 After moving to a village where there was a retained fire station I was able to apply and was thankfully successful.
 To be able to save and help people is a real morale booster.
 Being a firefighter gives you great life skills that you are able to use in other parts of your life.
 It’s also great being part of such a good team at Collingham as it enables us to work together as one when training and attending incidents.
 The job can push you to your limits, both physically and emotionally, but the rewards far outweigh it.
 I have a young family and also work in the construction industry, so balancing everything is of course a challenge but it helps that I have a really supportive employer and a really supportive family.
 Covering upto 84 hours a week might seem like a daunting prospect, but it can definitely work and with the help of your colleagues and managers it really is possible.
 If you are thinking of applying to join the Service, I would say definitely do it.
 From the moment you walk into training school on your first day you realise how much of a positive experience it will be for you.
 At the age I am personally I didn’t think I would be successful but age is just a number if you are physically and mentally ready for the challenge in front of you.
 It is without a doubt one of the demanding and emotional experiences I have had to go through but the end result is so worth it and I wouldn’t change a thing.
 I have never felt as proud of myself as I did on my Passing Out Parade in front of my family.